ukiw200/challenges-23-24/search-challenges/02-reverse-image/reverse-image-search.md

     ![image](1.jpg)

-1. Which programming language did the person in this image create?
+1. This person also created a famous programming language.
+The name of that programming language is also the name of a theme park ride in The Netherlands.
+What is the name of that theme park?
 (1 word)

     ![image](2.jpg)

 1. This person is famous for creating the kernel of a popular operating system.
 While developing that kernel, he also created a version management system that is widely used today.
 What is the name of that version management system?
-(1 word)?
+(1 word)

     ![image](3.jpg)